SciFracX/FractionalDiffEq.jl/docs/src/get_started.md

 result = solve(prob, h, T, Alg())
 ```

-Note that there are different algorithms for differential fractional differential equations, such as FODE, FPDE, FDDE, we need to choose a properiate algorithm for specific problem.
+Note that there are different algorithms for differential fractional differential equations, such as FODE, FPDE, FDDE and FIE, we need to choose a properiate algorithm for specific problem.
 For all the algorithms, please refer to [algorithms documentation](@ref algorithms).

 ## Step3 : Analyzing the Solution